PopularPioneering/popularpioneering.github.io/_guides/three-ways-to-find-network-components.md

 end
 ```

-If we ever need to add more signals, we can just give them the same nickname, restart our script, and our new signals will be picked up with the old ones.
+If we ever need to add more signals, we can just give them the same nickname, restart our script, and our new signals will be picked up alongisde the old ones.
 No code changes required!

 #### Nickname queries are powerful